 Six Sigma Belt Comparison

-Choosing the right Lean Six Sigma certification level can shape the types of projects you manage, the skills you develop, and the career paths available to you.
+Choosing the right Lean Six Sigma certification level, often referred to as selecting the right Six Sigma Belt, can shape the types of projects you manage, the skills you develop, and the career paths available to you.
 Whether you’re just starting out or advancing toward senior leadership, understanding the difference between Yellow, Green, and Black Belts will help you select the training that best fits your goals.

 Which Six Sigma Certification is Right for You?